 As far as Boggs and Buhl go their days ended like this.
 In 1912 they sold their successful store and settled into retirement.
 Due to poor management the store bearing their name soon lost its luster and in a bold move they bought it back in 1915.
 Boggs, the senior partner who was married to Buhl’s sister Marie, died at the age of seventy-eight in July 1922.
 Buhl continued with the business until he passed away at about the age of seventy-nine in June 1927.
 With no heirs the store went into a trusteeship.
 It continued its operations for many years and slowly declined as with many other urban businesses.
 It was closed for good in 1958 and sadly demolished two years later.

-McCahill continued to operate the profitable Harmony Short Line Bus Company until a decline in bus ridership throughout the 1950’s saw it cease operations by April 1, 1961.
+David McCahill continued to operate the bus service of the Harmony Short Line for many years.
+A decline in bus ridership during the 1950’s saw it cease operations by April 1, 1961.
 Most of the company’s equipment and routes were swallowed up by other transportation companies, including the Grove City Bus Company.

-All of the trolley cars were scrapped except for a single forgotten car (Car #115) that had previously broken down and was abandoned in Harmony.
+All of the streetcars were scrapped except for a single forgotten car (Car #115) that had previously broken down and was abandoned in Harmony.
 A former Harmony Line employee turned the car into Clarke’s Diner, a business that was expanded and changed names over the years.
-Eventually, in 1986, the car was donated to the Pennsylvania Trolley Museum in Washington, Pennsylvania, put in on display back at its facility.
-The heyday of the Harmony Line was short-lived but is remembered fondly by a dwindling number of people.
+Eventually, in 1986, the car was donated to the Pennsylvania Trolley Museum in Washington, Pennsylvania, which put in on display at its facility.
+The heyday of the Harmony Line was short-lived, but was remembered fondly for many years by its former patrons.

 In 1906 work commenced on the laying of track and the building of bridges for the new Harmony Line.
 To read a few articles on that progress from 1906 to 1908 click on: OCT 1906 PROGRESS ARTICLE and AUG 1907 PROGRESS ARTICLE and MAR 1908 PROGRESS ARTICLE.
 To learn more about what the July 1908 opening of the Harmony Line meant click on: RELEVATION ARTICLE.
 To read about how New Castle and/or Lawrence County officials forced the Harmony Line to start stopping at all stations click on: MUST STOP ARTICLE.
 An unusual robbery took place near the Smiley Stop along the line in December 1909.
 To read about it click on: 1909 ROBBERY ARTICLE.
 To read a snippet about a funeral for a young man killed on the Harmony Line in February 1910 click on: BARNHART ARTICLE.
 Many new homes and small communities were built along the Harmony Line in the coming years.
 To read about two such communities click on: OWN A COUNTRY HOME AD and HARBISON LOTS AD.
 To read about two new steel cars added to the line in 1911 click on: NEW STEEL CARS ARTICLE and PLACED IN SERVICE ARTICLE.
 The cars of the Harmony Line occasionally encountered obstructions on the tracks.
 To read two articles about just such encounters click on: COW HIT ARTICLE and BOULDER ON TRACK ARTICLE.
 The Harmony Line, as with any railway, occasionally faced lawsuits from passengers, pedestrians, and property owners.
 To read an article about the line settling lawsuits in October 1911 with two women from Zelienople click on: LAWSUITS SETTLED ARTICLE.
 To read a front page article about a major wreck at the Hazel Dell stop in April 1912 click on: SMASHUP ARTICLE.
 In about 1912 the railway made plans to expand from Ellwood City down to Beaver Falls.
 To read about some preliminary work being performed by laying track under “the subway” in Ellwood City click on: TRACK DOWN ARTICLE.
 In October 1913 serious work was started on the Ellwood City-Beaver Falls extension of the Harmony Line.
 To learn more about it click on: WORK TO START ARTICLE.
 To read more the difficulty in building the new Ellwood-Koppel Bridge in January 1914 click on: QUICKSAND ARTICLE.
 To read the case of Rosa Scott, who was suing the line in January 1915, click on: ROSA SCOTT ARTICLE.
 To read a glowing editorial about the Harmony Line in May 1915 click on: HAIL THE HARMONY EDITORIAL.
 To read a January 1916 article about a Harmony car that nearly fell over the side of the Morado Bridge (the same one that young Ray Robinson, aka The Green Man, was shocked on just over three years later) click on: MORADO BRIDGE MISHAP ARTICLE.
 To read about a major accident involving the Harmony Line that occured at the North Sewickley Stop in June 1916 click on: NORTH SEWICKLEY ACCIDENT ARTICLE.
 To read about the death of two more injured victims a week later click on: ANOTHER DEATH ARTICLE and FOURTH DEATH ARTICLE.
 To read three short follow-up articles about the victims – especially Chris Haswell – from July 1916 click on: FOLLOWUP ARTICLES.
 In May 1917 the Harmony Line purchased the floundering Butler Short Line.
 To read more about that acquisition click on: BUTLER SHORT LINE ARTICLE.
 To learn about a Harmony motorman injured during a mishap at Morado Park in July 1918 click on: MORADA PARK MISHAP ARTICLE.